 Santa Barbara is a beautiful beach town and a fantastic place to try wines with over 50 tasting rooms and lovely restaurants in town including one on the end of the pier.
 The setting here at the Deep Sea tasting room is the perfect place to while away several hours.

 If anyone has any questions about these wines or my trip to California please get in contact and also please check out the website for more wines and their great events.

-Blog posted by Bradley - Follow him on Instagram
+Blog posted by Brad - Follow him on Instagram